Automated Database Testing via LLM-Synthesized SQL Features: Background and Motivation Study

 \subsection{LLM-based Test Generation}

 \paragraph{Methodology} We first demonstrate the potential and challenges of using LLMs to directly generate test cases by applying Fuzz4All~\cite{xia2024fuzz4all} to test DuckDB. {} Fuzz4All is a universal state-of-the-art fuzzer that leverages LLMs (\emph{e.g.}, StarCoder~\cite{li2023starcoder}) to target a variety of input languages, including C/C++ and Java, although it was not specifically evaluated on SQL.
 We executed both Fuzz4All and SQLancer++ continuously for 6 hours on a GPU server, comparing their test efficiency and test case validity rates.
-For Fuzz4All, we configured the system with a summary of the DuckDB documentation and an example prompt while keeping all other settings at their defaults.
+For Fuzz4All, we configured the system with a summary of the DuckDB documentation while keeping all other settings at their defaults (\emph{e.g.}, GPT-4 as distillation LLM and StarCoder as generation LLM).
 We executed both systems in a single-threaded manner for comparability.

 \paragraph{Results} Table~\ref{tab:duckdb-time} summarizes the results of our experiments.
 First, SQLancer++ generated 229$\times$ more SQL statements, as invoking the LLM for every SQL statement is inefficient.
 Second, we observed a higher validity rate for SQLancer++, although it also fails to achieve a 100\% validity rate, because certain features can trigger expected errors due to semantic constraints (\emph{e.g.}, adding two very large integers may overflow and result in an error).
 Third, SQLancer++ reported 156 bug-inducing test cases with 2 unique bugs compared to none discovered by the LLM-based approach.
-However, the LLM-based method achieved a higher branch coverage, likely because it can generate DuckDB-specific SQL features, while SQLancer++ was designed and implemented to support mostly common ones.
-While exercising code is a necessary condition for finding a bug, it is not sufficient; in practice, only specific test cases might trigger it, which is why a high throughput is also necessary~\cite{bohme2020boosting}.
+However, the LLM-based method achieved higher branch coverage; one plausible explanation is that it can generate DuckDB-specific SQL features, while SQLancer++ was designed and implemented to support mostly common ones.
+While exercising code is a necessary condition for finding a bug, it is not sufficient; in practice, only specific test cases might trigger it, which is why high throughput is also necessary~\cite{bohme2020boosting}.

 \result{ LLM-generated SQL test cases incorporating DBMS-specific features can achieve higher coverage, while manually written generators with higher throughput can detect more bugs. }